VIULibrary/datacite-bulk-doi-creator/README.md

 ### Errors
-If an error occurs a verbose message will be logged in the upload report.
+If an error occurs a verbose message will be logged in the upload report/.csv.
 For more information on error codes please see DataCite's [API error code page](https://support.datacite.org/docs/api-error-codes).

-If using auto-prefix.py, the error is written to the output .csv
+If using auto-prefix.py, the error is written to the output.csv

 ## Attribution
 The original code was created by Scotty Carlson and adapted by Kelsey George for UNLV Library.